77ovecatz/Thesis_Data/README.md

 ### ASV Identification
 With the libraries `DADA2` _(Callahan et al., 2016)_ and `phyloseq` _(McMurdie et al., 2013)_
 - Data has been denoised
-- Chimeric Sequences are removed
+- Chimerias  are removed
-- Raw data is proceessed
+- Raw data is processed
 - Amplicon Sequence Variants (ASV's) are identified
-- The ASV data is integrated with asociated metadata into an Phyloseq object The sequences have been processed, resulting in a ASV table, in an Phyloseq object which will be analyzed.

 ### Assessing the taxonomy
 With data from the `SILVA` database _(Quastel et al., 2013)_
-- The ASV table has been analysed
+- The ASVs have been analysed and microbial taxonomy has been assessed.
-The output is a filter which exclusively selects the taxa within the relevant study groups.
+- The ASV table is integrated with associated metadata into an Phyloseq object A mapping file has been added, this acts as a filter which exclusively selects the taxa within the relevant study groups.

 ## Perfroming Diversity Analysis
 With the library `vegan` _(Oksanen et al., 2022)_